ACookOSU522/Capstone_Project/README.md

 	- Since linear regression looks at the relationship between the mean of the variables, the whole story and description of variables is not being told.

-### Dashboard with Interactive Tableau Story and GIF Visualization
+### Dashboard with Interactive Tableau Story and Carousel Visualization

 ![Tableau trend model](https://user-images.githubusercontent.com/106544424/199624753-4d85f91b-fbde-4911-a330-3345f1383798.png)